-62. Transitional provisions
+57. Transitional provisions

-- (1) For purposes of this section "SACSSP" means the South African Council for Social Service Professions established by section 2 of the Social Service Professions Act 110 of 1978. - (2) All assets, liabilities, rights and obligations of the SACSSP devolve upon and vest in the Council. - (3) Any person who immediately prior to the commencement of this Act was a member of the SACSSP is deemed to have been appointed as a member of the Council under this Act until a date determined by the Minister by notice in the Gazette and the Council must be deemed to be validly constituted in terms of this Act until that date. - (4) The Professional Board for Social Work established by the Minister in terms of the Social Services Professions Act 110 of 1978 is deemed to have been established as a social service professional board in terms of this Act. - (5) Any person who immediately prior to the commencement of this Act was a member of the Professional Board for Social Work established by the Minister in terms of the Social Services Professions Act 110 of 1978 is deemed to have been appointed as a member of the board under this Act until a date determined by the Minister by notice in the Gazette and the board must be deemed to be validly constituted in terms of this Act until that date.
+- (1) For purposes of this section "SACSSP" means the South African Council for Social Service Professions established by section 2 of the Social Service Professions Act 110 of 1978. - (2) All assets, liabilities, rights and obligations of the SACSSP devolve upon and vest in the Council. - (3) Any person who immediately prior to the commencement of this Act was a member of the SACSSP is deemed to have been appointed as a member of the Council under this Act until a date determined by the Minister by notice in the Gazette and the Council must be deemed to be validly constituted in terms of this Act until that date.

-- (6) The Professional Board for Child and Youth care established by the Minister in terms of the Social Services Professions Act 110 of 1978 is deemed to have been established as a social service occupational board in terms of this Act. - (7) Any person who immediately prior to the commencement of this Act was a member of the Professional Board of Child and Youth Care established by the Minister in terms of the Social Services Professions Act 110 of 1978 is deemed to have been appointed as a member of the board in terms of this Act and the board must be deemed to be validly constitution in terms of this Act until that date. - (8) Any person who immediately prior to the commencement of this Act was registered under the Social Service Professions Act 110 of 1978 as a social worker, student social worker, social auxiliary worker or a person practicing a profession in respect of which a professional board was established under that Act, is deemed to be a social service practitioner in terms of this Act. - (9) Any application for registration under the Social Service Professions Act 110 of 1978 that is pending on the commencement of this Act must be dealt with as if that Act had not been repealed. - (10) Any disciplinary or appeal proceedings under the Social Service Professions Act 110 of 1978 that are pending on the commencement of this Act, must be dealt with as if that Act had not been repealed. - (11) Any notice or certificate issued by the SACSSP in terms of the Social Service Professions Act 110 of 1978 is deemed to have been issued in terms of this Act. - (12) Any regulation or rule prescribed in terms of the Social Service Professions Act 110 of 1978 and in force on the date of commencement of this Act is deemed to have been prescribed under this Act and may be amended or repealed under this Act. - (13) Any register kept in terms of the Social Service Professions Act 110 of 1978 is deemed to be a register kept in terms of this Act.
+- (4) Any professional board established by the Minister in terms of the Social Services Professions Act 110 of 1978 is deemed to have been established in terms of this Act. - (5) Any person who immediately prior to the commencement of this Act was a member of a professional board established by the Minister in terms of the Social Services Professions Act 110 of 1978 is deemed to have been appointed as a member of the professional board under this Act until a date determined by the Minister by notice in the Gazette and the professional board must be deemed to be validly constituted in terms of this Act, until that date. - (6) Any person who immediately prior to the commencement of this Act was registered under the Social Service Professions Act 110 of 1978 as a social worker, student social worker, social auxiliary worker or a person practicing a profession in respect of which a professional board was established under that Act, is deemed to be a social service practitioner in terms of this Act. - (7) Any application for registration under the Social Service Professions Act 110 of 1978 that is pending on the commencement of this Act must be dealt with as if that Act had not been repealed. - (8) Any disciplinary or appeal proceedings under the Social Service Professions Act 110 of 1978 that are pending on the commencement of this Act, must be dealt with as if that Act had not been repealed. - (9) Any notice or certificate issued by the SACSSP or a professional board in terms of the Social Service Professions Act 110 of 1978 is deemed to have been issued in terms of this Act. - (10) Any regulation or rule prescribed in terms of the Social Service Professions Act 110 of 1978 and in force on the date of commencement of this Act is deemed to have been prescribed under this Act and may be amended or repealed under this Act. - (11) Any register kept in terms of the Social Service Professions Act 110 of 1978 is deemed to be a register kept in terms of this Act.

-(14) Any act performed or decision taken in terms of the Social Service Professions Act 110 of 1978 is deemed to have been performed or to have been taken in terms of the corresponding provision of this Act.
+(12) Any act performed or decision taken in terms of the Social Service Professions Act 110 of 1978 is deemed to have been performed or to have been taken in terms of the corresponding provision of this Act.

-63. Short title and commencement date
+58. Short title and commencement date

-5 (1) This Act-
+(1) This Act-

-- (a) is called the Social Service Professions and Occupations Act, 2008; and - (b) commences on a date to be determined by the President by proclamation in the Gazette. - (2) Different dates may be determined under subsection (1) in respect of different provisions of this Act.
+- (a) is called the Social Service Practitioners Act, 2008; and - (b) commences on a date to be determined by the President by proclamation in the Gazette. - (2) Different dates may be determined under subsection (1) in respect of different provisions of this Act.